ste163/notes/README.md

 This will setup the container and the basic admin user and password.

-To interact with the CouchDB server and databases while running the container, go to: `http://localhost:5984/_utils/` to open the GUI.
+To interact with the CouchDB server and database while running the container, go to: `http://localhost:5984/_utils/` to open the GUI.
 Username and password are located in `docker-compose.yaml`

 ### Updating Tauri/Rust Cargo packages